PaperMtn/slack-watchman/README.md

 More information about Slack Watchman can be found [on my blog](https://papermtn.co.uk/slack-watchman-monitoring-slack-workspaces-for-sensitive-information/).

 ### Features
-Slack Watchman searches for, and reports back on:
+Slack Watchman looks for:

-- Externally shared channels
-- Potential leaked passwords
+- Tokens
   - AWS keys
   - GCP keys
   - Google API keys
   - Slack API keys & webhooks
   - Twitter API keys
       - Access token
       - oauth_token
       - oauth_token_secret
   - Facebook API Keys
       - Access token
       - Secret keys
   - Private keys
-- Paypal Braintree tokens
-- Bank card details
+- Files
     - Certificate files
     - Potentially interesting/malicious files (.docm, .xlsm, .zip etc.)
+- Personal Data
+    - Potential leaked passwords
     - Passport numbers
     - Dates of birth
+- Financial data
+    - Paypal Braintree tokens
+    - Bank card details

 It also gives the following, which can be used for general auditing:
-- All channels
+- User data
     - All users
     - All admins
+- Channel data
+    - Externally shared channels
+    - All channels

+Any matches get returned in .csv files

 #### Time based searching
 You can run Slack Watchman to look for results going back as far as: